concur/developer.concur.com/api-preview/auth/apidoc.markdown

 ## <a name="obtain_token"></a>Obtaining a token

-You can obtain a token for a `principal`.
-There are currently three principals in the Concur universe.
+You can obtain a token for three different types of principals in the Concur universe.

 * User
 * Application